LiquidIce95/Quant_Data_Platform/services_streaming_lane/ib_connector/source/src/main/scala/Algorithms/readme.md

    When an entity goes offline, only the symbols hosted by that entity should be redistributed.
 No other symbols should move.
    If an entity comes online, the same principle applies: ideally, symbols should remain stable unless strictly necessary.

 These goals are central in distributed systems.
 One of the main motivations for distributed architectures is scalability—adding or removing machines dynamically.
-However, balancing and stability are **in tension** with each other.

 ---

 ## Key Insight 1 – Upscaling and Minimal Data Loss Conflict

-When an entity goes **offline**, only its symbols become stale, so minimal data loss is achievable.
+When an entity goes **offline** (downscaling), only its symbols become stale, so minimal data loss is achievable by only moving those symbols.
+If we were to move other symbols then we make them unnecessarily stale and create more data loss.

-When an entity goes **online**, no symbols are stale.
+When an entity goes **online** (upscaling), no symbols are stale.
-But to restore perfect load balance, some symbols must move — which **violates** minimal data loss.
+But to restore perfect load balance, some symbols must move — which **violates** minimal data loss (to only move those that are stale).

 Thus, load balancing and minimal disruption are inherently conflicting objectives.